Skip to Content

 The full recipe with measurements is in the recipe card below.

-Chicken lined onto the skewers.
+Chicken pieces threaded onto skewers.

-Joojeh kabobs fresh on the grill.
+Joojeh kabobs cooking on the grill.

-Joojeh kabobs flipped on the grill.
+Joojeh kabobs cooking on the grill.

 Expert Tips